apehex/tokun/articles/tokun.md

 Since tokens are unrelated to each other, LLMs have to see each variation to build relevant embeddings.
 Having been trained on `"hot dog"` does not transfer to `"hotdog"`.

-The model would not link the two and fail to understand puns that play with ambiguity.
-Unless a similar context for the two wordings happens in the training data, which is a lot to ask.

-Since `tokun` embeddings hold the information of each character, the two representations will differ only by a space.
+If tokens / embeddings were to natively hold the information of each character the two would differ only by a space.
-LLMs will not need to be trained on each variation, they would understand the nuances natively.
+LLMs would not need to be trained on each variation, they would understand the nuances natively.

-Although I cannot quantify the magnitude, this will lower the volume of data required to build meaningful embeddings (in pretraining).
+Although I cannot quantify the magnitude, this would lower the volume of data required to build meaningful embeddings (in pretraining).

 ## Limitations Of Current Tokenizers

-This simple example already brings out a number of quirks.
+The previous examples already bring out a number of quirks.
-For example, the input tensor is *very* large and mostly zero??

 As Andrej Karpathy [pointed out][youtube-karpathy-tokenizer], there are many more: